Six Ages 2: Lights Going Out

 “Kingdom ties don't seem to matter all that much mechanics-wise; quests to restore the standing of the monarchy are either bugged or incomplete because that quest line has no payoff, and some dialogues either imply it never happened or it was failed.”

-“I can't and won't recommend this for people who are new to the games since the slew of information you need to know tying into the main plot would be an awful lot, but I would recommend coming back to it after six ages: ride like the wind.”
+“I can't and won't recommend this for people who are new to the games since the slew of information you need to know tying into the main plot would be an awful lot, but I would recommend coming back to it after 'Six Ages: Ride Like the Wind.'”

-- gameplay28 mentions
+- gameplay56 mentions

 - 21 % positive mentions